bellingcat/vk-url-scraper/README.md

 vk_url_scraper --help

 # scrape a URL and get the JSON result in the console
-vk_url_scraper -username "username here" --password "password here" --urls https://vk.com/wall12345_6789
+vk_url_scraper --username "username here" --password "password here" --urls https://vk.com/wall12345_6789
 # OR
 vk_url_scraper -u "username here" -p "password here" --urls https://vk.com/wall12345_6789
 # you can also have multiple urls